mfitzp/theolb/histology/immunostaining-of-cells-adherent-to-coverslips.rst

 .. sectionauthor:: glaurie <>

-Contributed by Gordon W. Laurie
+Contributed by Gordon W. Laurie, School of Medicine, University of Virginia, United States

 Immunostaining of Cells Adherent to Coverslips